 - In this figure, Federate 4 has a single endpoint for sending and receiving messages.
 Both a source filter and a destination filter can be set up on a single endpoint, or multiple source filters can be used on the same endpoint. - The source filter on Federate 3 delays the messages to both Federate 2 and Federate 4 by 0.5 seconds.
-Without establishing a separate source endpoint devoted to each federate, there is no way to produce different delays in the messages sent along these two paths. - Because the filter on Federate 4 is a destination filter, the message it receives from Federate 3 is affected by the filter but the message it sends to Federate 2 is not affected. - The source filter on Federate 2 has no impact on this co-simulation as there are no messages sent from that endpoint.
+Without establishing a separate destination endpoint devoted to each federate, there is no way to produce different delays in the messages sent along these two paths. - Because the filter on Federate 4 is a destination filter, the message it receives from Federate 3 is affected by the filter but the message it sends to Federate 2 is not affected. - The source filter on Federate 2 has no impact on this co-simulation as there are no messages sent from that endpoint. - Individual filters can be targeted to act on multiple endpoints and act as both source and destination filters.